 The colder temperatures are here and soon, we may have the possibility of snow on the ground.
 While this may be a welcome sign to some, to others it means staying inside with a cup of hot tea while wrapped in a blanket.
 Don’t forget about your heating system, though!
 It’s working hard to keep your home 30-40 degrees warmer than it is outside.
 That’s a tall order considering how hard it is to keep hot air inside of a home!
-Here a few tips on how to keep your home warm without depending solely on your HVAC system.
+Here are a few tips on how to keep your home warm without depending solely on your HVAC system.

 Seal Any Air Leaks